 The Foundation started by supporting a series of contemporary classical music concerts at the Louise Blouin Foundation in West London, from which evolved the current policy of commissioning work.

 The Foundation has supported a number of works of innovative contemporary art, with a particular focus on promoting interdisciplinary performance art.
-So far the Foundation has commissioned various pieces from contemporary classical and other composers; provided support to recordings and other commissions; and provided more general support to a variety of performance and dance companies mostly in London and Berlin.
+So far the Foundation has commissioned various pieces from contemporary classical and other composers; provided support to recordings and other commissions; and provided more general support to a variety of performance and dance companies mostly in London, Berlin and Amsterdam.

 The Foundation is the sole shareholder of the record company Junk Ibu Limited.

 Scroll down for grant policy, annual reports and other information

 The Foundation pursues its objective through the discretionary giving of grants, and whilst we welcome interest from composers, artists and performers, we do not invite general applications for grants, and any such applications are unlikely to be successful.